6 Basic Toplining Errors to Keep Away From.Aug 12, 2022

 One of the most exceedingly awful things you can do as a topliner is to include such a large number of thoughts into one tune.
 Having such a large number of themes will confound audience members and leave them with nothing to hook onto.
 The more themes you use in a solitary tune, the more weakened they all become.

-So what number of themes are too many?
+So, how many themes are too many?
 On the off chance that your tune has over two recognizable hooks, it may be a sign to top it off there.
 On the off chance that your verse has over three recognizable hooks, quit composing.
 Keeping tunes concise will help your motivation over the long haul.

 In conclusion, practice makes the master.
 Hope these tips help you!